galetaire/spahousing/pages/posts/wages.md

 ---
 title: Wages
 date: 2022-06-15
 description: Data on median wages and their relationship to the average mortgage amount.
-This comparison shows whether there is a wage disconnect.
+As well as wages in contrast to the growth of inflation and housing prices.
 tag: Labor, Credit
 author: Galetaire
 ---

 import Image from 'next/image'

-# Relationship between wages and mortgages
+# Wages and housing affordability

 [![Salarios y precio de la vivienda](/images/sou.png)](/images/sou.png)